onza/gulp_playground/readme.md

-# Gulp for developing static website templates.
+# Gulp 5 for developing static website templates.

-### Demo on using Gulp as a task manager for developing handwritten static website templates right in the browser.
+## Demo on using Gulp as a task manager for developing handwritten static website templates right in the browser.
-There are certainly cleaner and nicer methods.
-The gulpfile.js is based on a long-standing configuration file, which has been optimized for my needs over and over again. ...

 ## List of all tasks used

 - Deleting the distribution folder on new build.
-- Compile scss to css and compress the code.
+- Compile scss to css, compress the code, rename the build file
 - Compress and concatenate js files.
 - Copy all html and fonts files to the distribution folder.
 - Image optimization for jpgs, gifs and pngs.